quodlibet/mutagen/README.rst

 .. image:: https://travis-ci.org/quodlibet/mutagen.svg?branch=master
     :target: https://travis-ci.org/quodlibet/mutagen

-To test Mutagen's MP3 reading support, run
+To test Mutagen's MP3 reading support, run:

- $ tools/mutagen-pony <your top-level MP3 directory here>
+    mutagen-pony <your top-level MP3 directory here>

 Mutagen will try to load all of them, and report any errors.

-To look at the tags in files, run
+To look at the tags in files, run:

- $ tools/mutagen-inspect filename ...
+    mutagen-inspect filename ...

-To run our test suite,
+To run our test suite:

- $ ./setup.py test
+    ./setup.py test

 Compatibility/Bugs